Brazilian Chemical Management Bill, Call for US Central NAMs Data Hub, Survey on Reviewer Requests for Animal Experiments in India, and more

 Nuclear receptors (NRs) are widely expressed transcription factors that bind small, lipophilic compounds and regulate diverse biological processes.
 In the small intestine, NRs are known to act as sensors that control transcriptional responses to endogenous and exogenous signals, yet their downstream effects have not been characterized extensively.

-Recent work from Prof Hans Celver’s lab investigates the activation of six different NRs individually in the human small intestine, using intestinal organoids and small molecules agonists.
+Recent work from Prof Hans Clevers’s lab investigates the activation of six different NRs individually in the human small intestine, using intestinal organoids and small molecules agonists.
 They could observe changes in key enterocyte functions such as lipid, glucose, and amino acid absorption, the regulation of electrolyte balance, and drug metabolism.explored the role of multiple nuclear receptors.This study provides an unbiased and comprehensive transcriptomic description of individual NR pathways in the human small intestine, contributing to the understanding of NR in intestinal homeostasis in humans.